pkali/scorch_src/README.md

 - weapons.asm - general arsenal of tankies

 We were trying to use as much macros and pseudo-ops as possible.
 They are defined in atari.hea and macro.hea files together with many atari constants.
 This way it should be relatively easy to port this code to e.g. C64

 After those N years of working on this piece of code we are sure it would be much wiser to write it in C, Action! or MadPascal but on the other hand it is so much fun to type 150 chars where all you want to have y=ax+b :)

-Originally most variables were in Polish, comments were sparse but we wanted to release this piece of code to public and due to being always short of time/energy (to finish the game) we decided it must go in 'English' to let other people work on it.
+Originally most variables were in Polish, comments were sparse, but we wanted to release this piece of code to public.
+Because of being always short of time/energy (to finish the game) we decided it must go in 'English' to let other people work on it.
 It never happened, but we got some encouraging comments and we are still trying to do something from time to time.

 With the advent of fujinet (https://fujinet.online/) we are thinking about making the game interplanetary, err, with multiplayer over the net.
 We'll see.

 ## Changes:

+###### Build 135
+2022-04-17
+Happy Easter!
+This is a "premature ejacu.." err... "premature optimization" build.
+I got into an optimization fewer and got the code messed up, having to revert to the base.
+One important ticket closed:
+- https://github.com/pkali/scorch_src/issues/35 Two morons shooting each other for more than 5 minutes.
+Added a new option "Seppuku".
+It causes one of the tanks ashamed with their inefficiency to detonate the weapon on itself.
+This was quite a difficult addition, requiring me to understand large swaths of the code, always a great challenge.
+Smoother gameplay with AIs guaranteed or money back.
+Other small fixes:
+- https://github.com/pkali/scorch_src/issues/23 High flying MIRV leaves traces.
+Not anymore.
+- https://github.com/pkali/scorch_src/issues/12 Make soil fall down faster after soil eating weapons.
+Soil eating range is OK, it is the soil down routine that is slow (but visually attractive).

 ###### Build 134
 2022-04-10